This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 This brand is great for everyday use, from hiking to running.
 This brand is extremely well established.

 Superfeet has a unique design with its deep heel cup that protects your heel from shock.
 As it is a pain reliever, it also offers excellent support for your heel and back because of its shape that protects the major pressure points of your foot.

 Superfeet gives you the maximum control over your motion and also the greatest cushioning.
 The shock absorption system includes control points at your midfoot and heel.

 - The top cover improves circulation by increasing oxygenated blood flow

 - Trim to fit

-It has a totally encapsulated design that provides firm and total contact support.
-As well as a built-in arch support and a heel cradle for additional stability.
-These orthotics alleviates pain associated with plantar fasciitis, heel pain, discomfort, moderate pronation.
+It has a totally encapsulated design that provides firm and complete contact support as well as built-in arch support and a heel cradle for additional stability.
+These orthotics alleviates pain associated with plantar fasciitis, heel pain, discomfort, and moderate pronation.

 - Best in shoes with limited space

 - Can feel slightly hard for some